If Final Cut Pro isn't working

 If you're using a plug-in or other software not made by Apple with Final Cut Pro, make sure it's compatible with your version of Final Cut Pro and your version of macOS.
 Contact the manufacturer for support.
 If an update is available, follow the manufacturer's instructions to update the software.

 Test in a new user account

 Create another administrator user account on your Mac, then try to recreate the issue in the new account.
-If the issue doesn’t occur in the new account, settings or files in the original account may be causing the issue.
+If the issue doesn't occur in the new account, settings or files in the original account might be causing the issue.

 Test with a new library and project